MicrosoftLearning/AI-102-AIEngineer/Instructions/16-video-indexer.md

 A large proportion of the data created and consumed today is in the format of video. **Video Analyzer for Media** is an AI-powered service that you can use to index videos and extract insights from them.

-> **Note**: From June 21st 2022, capabilities of the Video Indexer service that return personally identifiable information (such as detecting individuals in a video scene) are restricted.
+> **Note**: From June 21st 2022, capabilities of cognitive services that return personally identifiable information are restricted to customers who have been granted [limited access](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-limited-access).
+Additionally, capabilities that infer emotional state are no longer available.
 These restrictions may affect this lab exercise.
 We're working to address this, but in the meantime you may experience some errors when following the steps below; for which we apologize.
-For more details about the changes Microsoft has made, and why - see [Microsoft’s framework for building AI systems responsibly](https://blogs.microsoft.com/on-the-issues/2022/06/21/microsofts-framework-for-building-ai-systems-responsibly/)
+For more details about the changes Microsoft has made, and why - see [Responsible AI investments and safeguards for facial recognition](https://azure.microsoft.com/blog/responsible-ai-investments-and-safeguards-for-facial-recognition/).

 ## Clone the repository for this course